Unit 3: Build Challenge

 Rule Details

-Time Limit 20 minutes for design + implementation
+Time 20 minutes to build + test

 Teams Individual or pairs